TSoli/advance-tuition/README.md

 [this](https://reactnative.dev/docs/environment-setup) guide on the React Native website or follow along with this README.

+The project is currently converting from JavaScript to TypeScript so for now there is a mix of both.

 # Preparation

 To get started you will need to [install git](https://github.com/git-guides/install-git) and